 …all of which have led them to conclude that the universe had a beginning.
 Well, this is just devastating to the pantheistic New Age view of God.
 Surely the universe is not God!
 And pantheism is not true.

-If “all is one” (monism) and “all is god” (pantheism) then it logically follows from those two beliefs that “We are gods.”
+Follow their logic.
+It’s based on faulty premises, but if “all is one” (monism) and “all is god” (pantheism) then “We are god.”
 And that is what New Agers believe: Humans are divine.

-Joseph Smith's followers (Mormons) have long been telling us we can become gods.
-New Age adherents say, "We already are God!"
+Joseph Smith’s followers (Mormons) have been telling people for two hundred years that we can become gods.
+New Age adherents say, “We already are God!”

 “In reality we are divinity in disguise…gods and goddesses in embryo.”